Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 }
 ```

-We will expect our model to predict these numbers to identify the flower and that will be extracted from the encoding.
+We will expect our model to predict these numbers to identify the flower, and that will be extracted from the encoding.

 ## Neural Networks

 A multiclass neural network generates N outputs.
-One output is selected as the predicted answer and in our case, it will
+One output is selected as the predicted answer and in this case, it will
 generate three outputs (0 - 2).

-### 4.2 Dataset
+### Dataset

 Let's start by loading the dataset for this problem.

 - The steps shown below loads the data into variables `X` (features) and `y` (targets)

 ```python